ibm-cloud-docs/cis/resolve-override-cos.md

 * The Host Header Override setting will replace the host header for the URI matching the page rule to `<bucket-name>.<cos-endpoint>`.
 * Using the previous example, the Host Header Override value will be set to `images.s3.us-west.objectstorage.uat.test.net`.

+## Proxy DNS entries are required for domains that are to be matched by the page rule
+{: #proxy-dns-entry}
+To perform the actual rewrite and redirecton to the COS bucket, the domains that you want to use with this page rule (such as `www.foo.com`) must have DNS entries in {{site.data.keyword.cis_short_notm}} with the 'proxy' flag set.
+See [Proxying DNS Records](/docs/infrastructure/cis?topic=cis-dns-concepts#dns-concepts-proxying-dns-records) for more information.
+If all requests to `www.foo.com` are redirected, then a CNAME entry that points to `<bucket-name>` with proxy enabled is sufficient.

 ## Deleting the Page Rule
 {: #cos-delete-page-rule}